 Another critical component of your shopping cart experience is the delivery method.
 For many retailers, the delivery service is part of your secret sauce for success.
 And you should make that known to customers.
 Make sure that you offer different applicable delivery options during the checkout process.
 If you offer white glove delivery in certain zip codes, include the option for customers to select at checkout.
 For retailers who are new to the delivery process in online shopping cart checkout, set up a strategy and pricing structure that will allow you to succeed.

 Security and Compliance

 Make sure your ecommerce website and shopping cart are secured.
 The retail industry has seen its fair share of disruption and security breaches.
 And for many of those brands, getting customer confidence back is costly.
 Some never recover.
 So protect your customers and your brand early.
-At MicroD, we place security in the highest tier of priority for our clients.
+At MicroD, we place security in the highest tier of priority for our clients using our furniture retail software.
 And we recommend you enable these elements before you launch your ecommerce shopping cart:

 - Clear Terms and Conditions policy

 - PCI Compliance